-Below these hyperlinks is a dropdown section which allows you, in this one report, to view the candidate for a relationship sales or a competitive sales role.
+Below these hyperlinks is a dropdown section which allows you, in this one report, to view the candidate for a competitive sales role (New Business) or a relationship sales role (Relationship Manager).
 Select the option in the dropdown field and click the Create Report button to see the results.